 Okay maybe it didn’t go down exactly like that, but I do remember her questioning me and asking, “why do you think you really need a coach?
 You’re already self-motivated.
 I just don’t see the point in paying somebody $7,900 to be even more motivated.”

 She had a good point.

-Why did I really need to spend the money for a coach?
-I was already a proven self-starter, so would a coach really benefit me any more?
+Why did I really need to spend the money on a coach?
+I was already a proven self-starter, so would a coach really benefit me anymore?